-- A Grades 5 8 enter at door 14. - B Kindergarten and Grade 1 enter at door 18. - Grades 2 4 enter at door 1 (main entrance).
+- A Grades 5 8 enter at door 14. - B Kindergarten and Grade 1 enter at door 18.

 Be a good neighbor, drive no more than 25 MPH on Taylor Dr. and Coventry Dr., and watch for cyclists crossing the Great Western Trail (north end of Taylor Drive).
 Please drive no more than 10 MPH on campus, and remember, cell phone use is prohibited while driving on campus!